Theuns Stofberg

-Marthinus Theunis Steyn 'Theuns' Stofberg was the captain of the South Africa national rugby union team (Springboks) for four tests between 1980 and 1984.
+Marthinus Theunis Steyn 'Theuns' Stofberg (6 June 1955 – 23 August 2023) was a South African rugby union player who was captain of the national team for four tests between 1980 and 1984.
 He is remembered for his speed and his size, both remarkable for a flank at that time.

-Youth and early career
+Early life and career

-He was born Marthinus Theunis Steyn Stofberg (named after the President of the Orange Free State), in Villiers, Free State on 6 June 1955.
+Marthinus Theunis Steyn Stofberg, named after the 6th State President of the Orange Free State, Martinus Theunis Steyn, was born in Villiers, Free State on 6 June 1955.
 He attended school at Grey College in Bloemfontein, one of the strongholds in South African rugby.
-He started his provincial career playing for Free State while he was still studying at the University of the Free State.
-When he was called up for his conscription he was moved to Pretoria where he started playing for Northern Transvaal, currently called the Blue Bulls.
+He started his provincial career playing for Orange Free State while he was still studying at the University of the Free State.
+When he was called up for his conscription, he was moved to Pretoria where he started playing for Northern Transvaal, currently called the Blue Bulls.
 It was during this time that he went from strength to strength cementing his place in the national side as flanker.

-Career
+Test career

-He played his first test on the 14 August 1976 against New Zealand at Free State Stadium, Bloemfontein at the age of 21.
+Stofberg played his first test on the 14 August 1976 against New Zealand at Free State Stadium, Bloemfontein at the age of 21.
 The Springboks lost the test 9-15.